-Reading John 20:1-9
+Reading John 20: 1-9

-It was very early on the first day of the week and still dark, when Mary of Magdala came to the tomb.
-She saw that the stone had been moved away from the tomb and came running to Simon Peter and the other disciple, the one Jesus loved.
-'They have taken the Lord out of the tomb' she said 'and we don't know where they have put him.'

-So Peter set out with the other disciple to go to the tomb.
-They ran together, but the other disciple, running faster than Peter, reached the tomb first; he bent down and saw the linen cloths lying on the ground, but did not go in.

-Simon Peter who was following now came up, went right into the tomb, saw the linen cloths on the ground, and also the cloth that had been over his head; this was not with the linen cloths but rolled up in a place by itself.
-Then the other disciple who had reached the tomb first also went in; he saw and he believed.
-Till this moment they had failed to understand the teaching of scripture, that he must rise from the dead.
+On the first day of the week Mary Magdalene came to the tomb early, while it was still dark, and saw that the stone had been taken away from the tomb.
+So she ran and went to Simon Peter and the other disciple, the one whom Jesus loved, and said to them, 'They have taken the Lord out of the tomb, and we do not know where they have laid him.'
+So Peter went out with the other disciple, and they were going towards the tomb.
+Both of them were running together, but the other disciple outran Peter and reached the tomb first.
+And stooping to look in, he saw the linen cloths lying there, but he did not go in.
+Then Simon Peter came, following him, and went into the tomb.
+He saw the linen cloths lying there, and the face cloth, which had been on the head of Jesus, not lying with the linen cloths but folded up in a place by itself.
+Then the other disciple, who had reached the tomb first, also went in, and he saw and believed; for as yet they did not understand the Scripture, that he must rise from the dead.